-The pandemic of 2020-2021 was an extremely difficult time for Santa Cruz County, as in other counties across the state.
-The CZU Lightning Complex Fire in August of 2020 displaced 70,000 Santa Cruz County residents.
-Job seekers, businesses, partners, and staff have all personally felt the effects of these disasters.
-This local plan represents what is known at this time but is likely to change as the pandemic and local conditions evolve in 2023 and beyond.
-The WFSCC system of partners remains committed to the Santa Cruz County community through these times and will continue to work together to serve job seekers and businesses through a period of continued uncertainty.
+2020 was an extremely difficult year for Santa Cruz County, in terms of the COVID-19 pandemic, the resulting economic impact, and the CZU Lightning Complex Fire in August which displaced 70,000 Santa Cruz County residents.
+Job seekers, businesses, partners and staff have all personally felt the effects of these disasters.
+This local plan represents what is known at this time, but is likely to change as the pandemic and local conditions evolve in 2021 and beyond.
+The WFSCC system of partners remains committed to the Santa Cruz County community through these times and will continue to work together to serve job seekers and businesses through a period of great uncertainty.

-How Local Boards and AJCC partners are coordinating the services and resources identified in their MOU, as outlined in WIOA Memorandums of Understanding (WSD18-12).
+How Local Boards and AJCC partners will coordinate the services and resources identified in their MOU, as outlined in WSD18-12 - WIOA Memorandums of Understanding.

 Staff of the Santa Cruz County Workforce Development Board (SCCWDB) work with WIOA partners to expand access to employment, training, education, and supportive services for eligible individuals, with a particular emphasis on those with barriers to employment.
-Through a Memorandum of Understanding (MOU) with its America's Job Center (AJCC) partners, the local workforce development system works in coordination with all required WIOA partners and other local key partners.
+Through a Memorandum of Understanding (MOU) with its AJCC partners, the local workforce development system works in coordination with all required WIOA partners and other local key partners.
 The MOU partners are as follows:

-- WIOA Title I.B: Adult, Dislocated Worker & Youth Programs (WDB) - WIOA Title II: Adult Education and Literacy (Santa Cruz Adult Education Consortium) - WIOA Title III Employment Services; Veterans Services; Trade Adjustment Assistance Act; programs under state Unemployment Insurance (Employment Development Department)

-- WIOA Title IV: Vocational Rehabilitation (Department of Rehabilitation) - Temporary Assistance for Needy Families/CalWORKs (County of Santa Cruz, Department of Human Services) - Title V of Older Americans Act (Peninsula Family Service) - Postsecondary career and technical education under the Perkins Act (Cabrillo College) - Migrant and Seasonal Farmworkers (Center for Employment Training) - Employment &Training programs under Community Service Block Grant (Community Action Board of Santa Cruz County, Inc.) - Housing and Urban Development (HUD)-Administered Employment & Training Programs (Housing Authority of the County of Santa Cruz)
+- WIOA Title I.B: Adult, Dislocated Worker & Youth Programs (WDB) - WIOA Title II: Adult Education and Literacy (Santa Cruz Adult Education Consortium) - WIOA Title III Employment Services; Veterans Services; Trade Adjustment Assistance Act; programs under state Unemployment Insurance (Employment Development Department) - WIOA Title IV: Vocational Rehabilitation (Department of Rehabilitation) - Temporary Assistance for Needy Families/CalWORKs (County of Santa Cruz, Department of Human Services) - Title V of Older Americans Act (Peninsula Family Service) - Postsecondary career and technical education under the Perkins Act (Cabrillo College) - Migrant and Seasonal Farmworkers (Center for Employment Training) - E&T programs under Community Service Block Grant (Community Action Board of Santa Cruz County, Inc.) - HUD-Administered Employment & Training Programs (Housing Authority of the County of Santa Cruz)